PasaLab/dfs-perf/docs/Running-DFS-Perf-on-GlusterFS.md

 ---
 layout: global
-title: Running Octopus on MPI
+title: Running DFS-Perf on GlusterFS
 ---

 To run Octopus on MPI, you must install Octopus in [cluster mode](Running-Octopus-on-a-Cluster.html)